 In all these cases, we are assuming the site is high-quality, on a good trend, and has good fundamentals.

-Takeaways: The “exit” here is to reduce your time commitment in the business so you can move on to the next venture with the cash influx.
+Takeaways: The “exit” here is to reduce your time commitment to the business so you can move on to the next venture with the cash influx.

 Case Study #1: Lifecycle of the Outdoor Site

-My outdoor site is going through this lifecycle right now as of November 2020.
+As of Q4 2020, my outdoor site was going through this lifecycle.
 Here are the case studies if you want to read up on them.

 Let’s break down the lifecycle for this site graphically: